Oliver Eden, 8th Baron Henley

-Oliver Michael Robert Eden, 8th Baron Henley, 6th Baron Northington (born 22 November 1953), is a British hereditary peer and politician, who is a Conservative member of the House of Lords.
+Oliver Michael Robert Eden, 8th Baron Henley, 6th Baron Northington (born 22 November 1953), is a British hereditary peer and Conservative politician, who is a former member of the House of Lords.
 He has served in a number of ministerial positions in the governments of Margaret Thatcher, John Major, David Cameron and Theresa May, most recently as Parliamentary Under-Secretary of State at the Department for Business, Energy and Industrial Strategy.

 Lord Henley served as a Minister of State at the Home Office with responsibility for Crime Prevention and Anti-Social Behaviour Reduction, a role in which he succeeded Lady Browning in September 2011 to September 2012.

 Early life

-Lord Henley is the eldest son and fourth child of the 7th Baron Henley and his wife, Nancy Mary née Walton.
-He was educated at Clifton College.
-He graduated from Collingwood College, Durham University, with a Bachelor of Arts (BA) degree in 1975.
-He was called to the bar by the Middle Temple in 1977.
+Henley is the eldest son and fourth child of the 7th Baron Henley and his wife, Nancy Mary Walton.
+He was educated at Clifton College, a boarding school at Bristol, Collingwood College, Durham University, graduating with a Bachelor of Arts degree in 1975, and finally at the Inns of Court School of Law.
+He was called to the bar from the Middle Temple in 1977.

 Political career

 By right as an hereditary peer

 Lord Henley succeeded to the peerage in 1977 upon the death of his father.
-An Irish peer, he is able to sit in the House of Lords by virtue of a United Kingdom peerage granted to the 3rd Baron Henley, namely Baron Northington.
+An Irish peer, he was able to sit in the House of Lords by virtue of a United Kingdom peerage granted to the 3rd Baron Henley, namely Baron Northington.
 He was an elected County Councillor for Cumbria from 1986 to 1989.
 He was also at that time President of the Cumbria Association of Local Councils.

 He served as a House of Lords whip under Margaret Thatcher from 1989 to July 1990.
 He then moved to become a Parliamentary Under-Secretary of State at the Department of Social Security, retaining the position when John Major rose to power and serving until 1993.
 He was then briefly moved to the Department of Employment, when in 1994 he was again fleetingly moved to the Ministry of Defence.
 In 1995 he was promoted to Minister of State at the Department for Education and Employment, serving until the Conservative government lost the 1997 general election.